davewsmith/django42_play/NOTES.md

 Well, requiring login.
 Yeah.
 Getting login set up with templates is out-of-scope for this effort unless I later decide otherwise, so delegate login to Admin.
 Definitely mixed feelings here.

+Bludgeoned logging into working.
+Not happy with the result, but it works.